Open-Box/symfony2-ansible-deploy/README.md

 ```

 ### ansible/roles/deploy/defaults/vars

-This folder holds the configuration for your various environments, they can be as many as you need, just name them propely and refer to them when you run the playbook.
-Two sample environments are given, here's a shoot of the *prod.yml* confguration:
+This folder holds the configuration for your various environments, there can be as many as you need, just name them properly and refer to them when you run the playbook.
+Two sample environments are given, here's a shot of the _prod.yml_ confguration:

 ```
 # Default DB Parameters